alexdlaird/pyngrok/docs/integrations.rst

 Integration Examples
 ====================

-``pyngrok`` is useful in any number of integrations to let us test things locally without having to deploy, for instance to test locally without having to deploy or configure anything.
+``pyngrok`` is useful in any number of integrations, for instance to test locally without having to deploy or configure anything.
 Below are some common usage examples.

 Flask
 -----